lozjackson/ember-spservices/README.md

   spServices.getVersionCollection( listName, itemId, fieldName, results );
   ```

+  ### Params

     - listName {String}  The name of the list.
     - itemId {Integer}  The `Id` of the list item.
     - fieldName {String}  The name of the field.
     - results {Array|Function} Either an array to store the results in, or a callback function.

   The following example will get the version collection for the `Description` field,
   for a list item with `Id` of `1`, from the list called `ExampleList` and store